FirstStreet/fsf_api_access_python/README.md

 ## Installation
 **NOTE**: This project requires [Python](https://www.python.org/downloads/) 3.6+ to run.
 1. Install the source code manager [Git]
-2. Clone the [project repository](https://github.com/FirstStreet/api-access-python) to a directory
+2. Create a new project directory
 3. Open a shell and navigate to the new project directory
     ```sh
     cd /path/to/project
     ```
+4. Clone the [project repository](https://github.com/FirstStreet/api-access-python) to the new directory
+    ```sh
+    Example File Structure:

+    .
+    ├── fsf_api_access_python

-4. [Optional] Create and activate a new virtual environment through cmd/terminal to keep clean environments:
+5. [Optional] Create and activate a new virtual environment through cmd/terminal to keep clean environments:
     ```sh
     python -m venv /path/to/new/virtual/environment